What is Auror?

 Auror is a software as a service (SaaS) provider to retailers, which helps them to record crime and incidents of anti-social behavior in their stores after these events occur.

-Modernized crime reporting software
+Modernized crime recording software

 Retailers can choose to share this information with law enforcement using Auror.
 This creates massive productivity gains for police and retailers as it reduces the time spent dealing with this high-volume crime.
 It also improves collaboration, so both police and retailers can direct their limited resources at focusing on those that cause the highest level of harm in our communities.